1. EMPLOYMENT AT WILL

 Expenditures for the use of alcoholic beverages in any form are considered to be personal expenditures and are not to be charged against any college budget.

 In 1998 the Iowa Legislature passed legislation that allows for drug testing where “reasonable suspicion” exists.
-Drug or alcohol testing can be requested/required if there is evidence that an employee is using or has used alcohol or other drugs in violation of the employer’s written policy.
+Drug or alcohol testing can be requested and/or required if there is evidence that an employee is using or has used alcohol or other drugs in violation of the employer’s written policy.

 Evidence would include: